I-Halder/scaling-law-of-large-language-models/README.md

 <img alt="fig1" width="800px" src="LLM aligned SFT.png">
 </center>

 The experiment is performed on a transformer with 0.27B trainable parameters.
+From the plot, we see that as $\lambda'$ is increased the asymptotic value of the loss at large compute decreases significantly.